jpmorganchase/salt-ds/.changeset/swift-mails-argue.md

 "@salt-ds/theme": minor
 ---

-Changed `--salt-size-brandBar` to `--salt-size-accent` with new density dependent values
+Deprecated `--salt-size-brandBar`; replaced with `--salt-size-accent` with new density dependent values